Georges Boillot

-Georges Louis Frederic Boillot (August 3, 1884 – May 19, 1916) was a French Grand Prix motor racing driver and World War I fighter pilot.
+Georges Louis Frédéric Boillot ([ʒɔʁʒ(ə) bwalo]; 3 August 1884 – 19 May 1916) was a French racing driver and World War I fighter pilot.
+He died aged 31 after his plane was shot down near Bar-le-Duc by German fighters; he was deemed Mort pour la France.

 Biography

 Born in Valentigney, Doubs, Boillot was a mechanic by training who began automobile racing in 1908.
 He went on to join drivers Paul Zuccarelli and Jules Goux to help create a novel range of racing cars as part of the Peugeot team.
 He debuted with them in 1909 in the Coupe de l'Auto at Rambouillet and in 1910, went to Italy to compete in the Targa Florio.